twegestal/DA395A-P/README.md

 npm install
 ```

+3. Api access:

+Create an API key on [OpenAI's webpage](https://platform.openai.com/account/api-keys).
+Then, create a `.env` file and paste your API key as described in the `.env.example`.

+If you are a teacher reviewing this project - an api key is added as a comment on the inlämningssida i Canvas

-3. Run the development server:
+4. Run the development server:

 ```bash
 npm run dev